QsKue/q-jay-ui/README.md

 Communication occurs via 1 endpoint through which all messages are passed.

 * FFT:
-    * Currenlty supports dart via SnedPorts / Isolate
+    * Currenlty supports dart via SendPorts / Isolate
     * Relies on initialization function and setting up event listener for communication
 * BLE:
     * QJay initializes a GATT server for communication.